leafo/aroma/site/tutorial.md

 ### Getting Debug Output

-When you call `print` from Lua, or you game crashes, it useful to see the output.
+When you call `print` from Lua, or your game crashes, it useful to see the output.
 By default Aroma uses Chrome's development console to dump this information.